GoogleCloudPlatform/java-docs-samples/cloud-sql/r2dbc/README.md

 mvn spring-boot:run
 ```

-Navigate towards `http://127.0.0.1:8080` to verify your application is running correctly.
+Navigate to `http://127.0.0.1:8080` to verify your application is running correctly.

 ### Deploy to Cloud Run

 See the [Cloud Run documentation](https://cloud.google.com/run/docs/configuring/connect-cloudsql)
 for more details on connecting a Cloud Run service to Cloud SQL.

-1. Build the container image:
+1. Build the container image and push it to Google Container Registry (GCR):

 ```sh
 mvn compile com.google.cloud.tools:jib-maven-plugin:2.5.2:build \